developer-zebra/developer-zebra-site/how_to_techdoc.md

 8. Insert the copied URL into the "source:" line on the sample guide pages' frontmatter
 9. Click the green "Clone or download" button, right-click the "Download ZIP" link and select "Copy Link Address" from the right-click drop-down
 10. Insert the copied URL into the "download:" line on the sample guide pages' frontmatter
+11. Build the pages and test the links